ynput/ayon-usd-resolver/README.md

     - Yes?: Then we get the current context (because in this resolver, the resolver context interacts with the [AyonCppApi](https://github.com/ynput/ayon-cpp-api/) and not the Resolver).
         - We ask the ResolverContext to return the path to us, and the ResolverContext calls the `getAsset()` function in the `ResolverContextCache`.
         - The `ResolverContextCache` will then first check the PreCache and then the Responsible cache.
 If the ResolverContextCache finds the asset, it will be returned as a struct.
 If the ResolverContextCache does not find an asset, it will call the AyonCppApi and request the asset information from the server.
     - No?: Then we check if the AssetIdentifier was already registered in the CommonCache, and if so, we will return the cached entry.
-If not, we will simply resolve the path against the operating system file system the same way that USD Default Resolver Does it.
+If not, we will resolve the path against the operating system file system the same way that USD Default Resolver Does it.

 ## Asset Identifier / Behavior:

 The AssetIdentifier or AssetPath is always used by the resolver to convert an AYON path to a path on disk.
 The resolver needs some information in the path to figure out what asset you want.
-1. `ayon:` is used in the `_resolve()`  function to know if your asset is an AYON asset or not (this is done via a string view comparison).
+1. `ayon:` is used in the `_resolve()`  function to know whether your asset is an AYON asset or not (done via a string view comparison).
 2. `//{ProjectName}/{path/to/ayon/folder}?product={FileName}` This is a classic AYON path that defines what Ayon folder you want, e.g., sequences/sh010, assets/characters/bob, etc.
 3. `version=latest` version has multiple options:
     - `latest`: Will tell the resolver to use the latest version no matter what.
-    - `hero`: Will tell the resolver to find the pinned hero version (you should know that you have the option to set up your AYON server without hero versions; in this case, the resolver will not be able to find your product version).
+    - `hero`: This will tell the resolver to find the pinned hero version (you should know that you have the option to set up your AYON server without hero versions; in this case, the resolver will not be able to find your product version).
     - `v001`  (Or whatever you put into your template): Will allow you to use a specific version of the product.
-4. `representation=usd` This part of the path is very important; it sets the file "extension" that the resolver will search for. you can use everything that you can upload to the server.
+4. `representation=usd` This part of the path is very important; it sets the file "extension" that the resolver will search for.
+You can use everything that you can upload to the server.

 All together, you will get an asset path like this.
 This asset path can be used inside of USD and will be resolved by the asset Resolver.
 `ayon://{ProjectName}/{path/to/ayon/folder}?product={FileName}&version=latest&representation=usd`